Free Masterclass

 Artificial Intelligence is reshaping how we work, learn, and connect, but can it truly grasp something as nuanced as culture?

-Join a live debate between Country Navigator’s Chief Product Officer and Head of Learning Innovation as they go head-to-head on one of the most important questions of our time:
+Join a live debate between Country Navigator’s Chief Product Officer and Senior Culture Coach as they go head-to-head on one of the most important questions of our time:

 Can AI understand, and teach, culture?